sgluege/Noisy-Drone-RF-Signal-Classification/README.md

-# noisy-drone-detection-benchmark
+# Noisy Drone RF Signal Classification Dataset
 Scripts to load and inspect the drone detection benchmark dataset

 ## Dataset
-The dataset is available at [kaggle](https://www.kaggle.com/sgluege/noisy-drone-data-benchmark).
+The dataset is available at [kaggle](https://www.kaggle.com/datasets/sgluege/noisy-drone-rf-signal-classification).
 Download the dataset and place it in a subfolder `dataset/`.

 It comes in the form of 3 files:
 - `class_stats.csv`: contains the number of samples per class